S Africa buys into “made in China” brand

 China is South Africa's largest trading partner.
 A measure of its power is shown by Pretoria's reluctance to grant a visa to Tibet's spiritual leader the Dalai Lama – whom Beijing accuses of being a separatist – despite pleas to let him in by Nobel Peace Prize laureate Desmond Tutu.

-One major constraint South Africa faces in job creation is the close relationship between the ruling ANC and its governing partner, leading labour federation COSATU.
+One major constraint South Africa faces in job creation is the close between the ruling ANC and its governing partner, leading labour federation COSATU.
 Their bond was forged in the struggle to end apartheid and resulted in a raft of union-friendly laws once white-minority rule ended.

 These laws make it costly for employers to hire.
 They have also driven up labour costs, with the average South African factory worker earning about six times more than their Chinese counterpart, despite being far less efficient.